awsdocs/amazon-lumberyard-user-guide/doc_source/setting-up-intro.md

 + For mobile devices, see [Create Android and iOS projects in Lumberyard](mobile-support-intro.md)\.
 + For macOS, see [Create macOS projects in Lumberyard](osx-intro.md)\.

 Lumberyard supports dedicated servers for Linux\.
-For more information, see [Creating Lumberyard dedicated servers for Linux](linux-intro.md)\.
+For more information, see [Creating Lumberyard Executables for Linux](linux-intro.md)\.

 **Topics**
 + [System requirements](setting-up-system-requirements.md)